-DELWP’s Child Safety Officer can also be contacted for access to DELWP’s Child Safety and Wellbeing Policy and associated documents at email@example.com.
+You can also contact DEECA’s Child Safety Officer for access to DEECA’s Child Safety and Wellbeing Policy and associated documents at firstname.lastname@example.org

 Foreign arrangement obligations

-Information and guidance material on the Department of Environment Land Water and Planning (DELWP) and portfolio entities compliance obligations under the Commonwealth Government’s Foreign Relations (State and Territory Arrangements) Act 2020 (the Act).
+Information and guidance material on the Department of Energy, Environment and Climate Action (DEECA) and portfolio entities compliance obligations under the Commonwealth Government’s Foreign Relations (State and Territory Arrangements) Act 2020 (the Act).

 The Foreign Arrangements Scheme (the scheme) was established under Australia’s Foreign Relations (State and Territory Arrangements) Act 2020 (Cth) to provide Commonwealth Government oversight of foreign arrangements entered by states, territories, local governments and public universities.